 Engage your students in some fun and meaningful Thanksgiving activities to encourage them to cultivate an attitude of gratitude.

-In the United States, Thanksgiving is celebrated on the fourth Thursday of November.
+In the United States of America, Thanksgiving is celebrated on the fourth Thursday of November.
 It’s a time to gather with family and friends and feast on turkey, cranberries, sweet potatoes, and pumpkin pie (for starters).
 It’s a time to pause and give thanks for God’s provision for our forefathers and for us.
 However, wherever you live and whatever the time of year, you can encourage your students to be more thankful.
-Why not devote an entire class period to nothing but being thankful?

 Here are a few ideas to get you started: